cancerberoSgx/typescript-plugins-of-mine/typescript-plugin-proactive-code-fixes/README.md

 ![Variable related fixes and refactors](https://github.com/cancerberoSgx/typescript-plugins-of-mine/blob/master/typescript-plugin-proactive-code-fixes/doc-assets/variableRelatedFixesVsCode.gif?raw=true?p=.gif)

-## Transform parameter list into a single object parameter
+## Transform parameter list into single object parameter

 When you have functions accepting several parameters and you keep adding more and more, sometimes it's a good idea to convert the parameter list into a single parameter object that implements an interface so the contract is there and not in the function signature.